 Golden Globes 2023: The complete list of winners

-The 80th Golden Globe Awards air Tuesday night on NBC.
+The 80th Golden Globe Awards aired Tuesday night on NBC.
 Below is the full list of nominees, with winners marked in bold.
-This list will be updated throughout the ceremony.
+Here's some background on the Globes' attempted comeback after years of scandal, and here are our takeaways from the 2023 ceremony.

 Best performance by an actor in a motion picture - musical or comedy